 - The applicant makes the application after a period of one month;

 - The applicant falls within any of the exclusion clauses under the Asylum Act.

 The decision shall conclude the procedure with one of the following outcomes: (a) granting the status of refugee; (b) granting subsidiary protection; (c) denying the status of refugee or subsidiary protection and granting a residence permit based on humanitarian grounds; or (d) refusing protection.

 Legal remedies against negative decisions on asylum applications include administrative and judicial appeals and vary depending on the type of decision challenged:

 - Rejection on the merits: A negative decision on the merits can be appealed before the National Court (Audiencia Nacional) within two months.
 An onward appeal against the Court’s decision can be submitted to the Supreme Court (Tribunal Supremo).

 - Inadmissibility: Decisions declaring the application inadmissible are appealable before one of the Central Administrative Judges (Juzgados Centrales de contencioso-administrativo) within the National Court.
 The single-judge decision can then be appealed before the National Court, and subsequently before the Supreme Court.

-- Border procedure: Rejection or inadmissibility decisions in the border procedure can be challenged by a re-examination (re-examen) request before the OAR.
+- Border procedure: Rejection as manifestly unfounded or inadmissibility decisions in the border procedure can be challenged through a re-examination (re-examen) request before the OAR.
 If the OAR upholds the rejection or inadmissibility decision, the respective remedies mentioned in points (a) and (b) are available.